kusumotoa/wiki-work/Common-Problems.md

 imageView.sd_setIndicatorStyle(.Gray)
 ```

-### Handler self capture in completion block
+### Handle self capture in completion block

 When you try to use `sd_setImageWithURL:completed` and write some code in the completion block which contains `self`.
 You sohuld take care that this may cause [Strong Reference Cycles for Closures
 ](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID56).
-This because the completion block you provided will be captured into `SDWebImageManager`'s running operations.
+This because the completion block you provided will be retained by `SDWebImageManager`'s running operations.
 So the `self` in the completionBlock will also be captured until the load progress finished (Cache fetched or network finished).

 If you do not want to keep `self` instance alive during load progress, just mark it to weak.
-For Objective-C, use a weak reference to self:
+For Objective-C, use a weak reference to `self`:

 ```objective-c
 __weak typeof(self) wself = self;